 Make Time for Yourself

-Between classroom time, grading papers, preparing lessons, heading school activities, and conferring with parents, teachers are busy well beyond the standard eight-hour workday.
+Between classroom time, grading papers, preparing lessons, leading school activities, and conferring with parents, teachers are busy well beyond the standard eight-hour workday.
 According to data from the NEA, teachers work an average of 52 hours a week, including 22 hours preparing for classes and grading student work.

 Keep Yourself Healthy

-Teachers are exposed to every sniffle and cough in their classroom.
+Taking care of your health is an important aspect of self-care.
+Teachers are exposed to every sniffle and cough that comes into their classroom.
 That can make it hard to stay healthy, but there are some steps you can take:

 Take the Summer Off (if You Can)

-But if you can, taking the summer off can be a much-needed break and a huge stress reliever.
+But if you can, taking the summer off can offer a much-needed break—and be a huge stress reliever.
 Even taking it slower over the summer can help.
-And even if you’re working or in school, making time for a vacation can help you recharge for the new school year.
+And whether you’re working from home or on site, making time for a vacation can help you recharge for the new school year.